-Q. What data formed the basis for Victory's 2023 34.5kV FBR calculation?
+Q. What data formed the basis for Western's 2023 34.5kV FBR calculation?

-A. Consistent with the Protocols, the calculation was based upon a 2022 Historical Test Year.
-As such, it utilized historical figures from Victory's (Mid-Kansas division) December 2022 Operating Income Statement, Balance Sheet, Payroll Journal, and 2022 Monthly Trial Balance.1

-Q. Were there any extraordinary adjustments made to the 2022 Historical Test Year data in this year's filing that are outside of the adjustments dictated by the Protocols?

-A. Yes.
-In Accordance with the Commission's Order issued on February 15, 2021 in Docket No. 21-GIMX-303-MIS, Victory, in the same manner as in its prior year's 34.5kV FBR filing, excluded principal and interest attributable to debt the Cooperative took out to cover its extraordinary purchased power costs related to Storm Uri and amortized over 3 years and paid over 2 years.2

-Q. Please summarize the results of Victory's 2022 34.5kV FBR calculation.
+- A. Consistent with the Protocols, the calculation was based upon a 2022 Historical Test Year.
+As such, it utilized historical figures from Western's (Mid-Kansas division) December 2022 Operating Income Statement, Balance Sheet, Payroll Journal, and 2022 Monthly Trial Balance. - Q. Were there any extraordinary adjustments made to the 2022 Historical Test Year data in this year's filing that are outside of the adjustments dictated by the Protocols? - A. Yes.
+In Accordance with the Commission's Order issued on February 15, 2021 in Docket No. 21-GIMX-303-MIS, Western, in the same manner as in its prior year's 34.5kV FBR filing, excluded principal and interest attributable to debt the Cooperative took out to cover its extraordinary purchased power costs related to Storm Uri and amortized over 3 years. - Q. Please summarize the results of Western's 2023 34.5kV FBR calculation. - A. Completing the 34.5kV FBR template calculation consistent with the Protocols approved by the Commission in the 21-049 Docket results in the Total Revenue Requirement of \$1,010,280.
+In accordance with Section D.4 of the Protocols, the resultant total dollar amount was divided

-(Supplemental Schedules, which include 12-month average Trial Balance).
+Included in Western's Application as part of Exhibits 4 (Year-End Comparative Operating Income Statements and Balance Sheets), 6 (Year-End Trial Balances), 7 (Year-End Payroll Journals), and 8 (Supplemental Schedules, which include 12-month average Trial Balance).

-A. Completing the 34.5kV FBR template calculation consistent with the Protocols approved by

 See Page 3, Part C of the Order.
 Exhibit 8 filed in the instant Docket identifies debt service related to Storm Uri, see Loan Number 9012-001 detail.
 Inputs into this year's populated template for Long-term Interest and Principal (flowing into the LADS rate calculation from Page 2 of Exhibit 5, lines 45 and 62) already reflect amounts after excluding Storm Uri portion.
-See also Kirk Girard testimony filed in the instant Docket.
+See also Tom Ruth's testimony filed in the instant Docket.
+3-year amortization reflects part of 2021, 2022, and part of 2023 (although 24 months in total).